OctopusDeploy/docs/docs/api-and-integration/bamboo.md

 :::

 Bamboo uses an MSBuild runner to compile Visual Studio solutions.
-[Once OctoPack has been installed](/docs/home/packaging-applications/nuget-packages/using-octopack.md) on your C#/VB projects, you can configure Bamboo's MSBuild task to pass the appropriate parameters to MSBuild toÂ have OctoPack run:
+[Once OctoPack has been installed](/docs/home/packaging-applications/nuget-packages/using-octopack.md) on your C#/VB projects, you can configure Bamboo's MSBuild task to pass the appropriate parameters to MSBuild to have OctoPack run:

 ![](/docs/images/3048164/3278161.png?effects=border-simple,blur-border)